GRS PhD Degree Requirements

 The Graduate School of Arts & Sciences has no general foreign language requirement.
 Proficiency in one or more foreign languages is required in some degree programs.

 All students shall demonstrate mastery of their field in special examinations set by the student’s department or graduate program.
-All parts of the qualifying examination must be passed before the dissertation prospectus will be accepted by the Graduate School of Arts & Sciences.
+All parts of the qualifying examination or equivalent must be passed before the dissertation prospectus will be accepted by the Graduate School of Arts & Sciences.

 Upon successful completion of such qualifying examinations as are designated by the student’s department or graduate program a student is accepted to PhD candidacy.
 The maximum period allowable between matriculation and acceptance to PhD candidacy is established by the individual department.
 Once entered, a PhD candidacy will expire on its fifth anniversary and after such time will be renewed only if the student requalifies for candidacy as determined by the department or graduate program and the Graduate School of Arts & Sciences.
 In no instance will a student who is not a PhD candidate be allowed to defend a completed PhD dissertation.